Deep localization of protein structures in fluorescence microscopy images: Experimental settings

 \item \textbf{Yeast dataset:} We have used the Yeast dataset developed by Parnamaa \& Parts~\cite{parnamaa2017accurate} that consists of 7132 microscopy images distributed over 12 distinct categories.
-To augment the original dataset, the images were cropped into 64$\times$64 patches, generating 90k samples in total.
-These patches are distributed exclusively into 65k training, 12.5k validation, and 12.5k testing.
+To augment the original dataset, the images were cropped into 64$\times$64 patches, generating 90,000 samples in total.
+These patches are distributed exclusively into 65,000 training, 12,500 validation, and 12,500 testing.
 Only the training and testing samples per class are illustrated in Figure~\ref{fig:DeepYeast_Bar}.
-The number of images for Peroxisome organelle is the least, while most images are found in Cytoplasm.
+The number of images for the Peroxisome organelle is the least, while most images are found in Cytoplasm.

 \end{itemize}